Do you have questions? We have answers.

 What if I did not place into Calculus?

 The Math Placement Exam is offered every quarter over two separate testing sessions.
 Students may only take the exam once per session.
 There are multiple options for students who do not place into calculus, to help them prepare for another attempt.
-These options include enrolling in Workload Course (WLD 55M), another college-level mathematics course (MAT B or MAT C), or utilizing the practice questions provided by the Math Department online
+These options include enrolling in Workload Course (WLD 55M), another college-level mathematics course (MAT B or MAT C), or utilizing the practice questions provided by the Math Department online.
+To determine the best course of action, students should consult with an advisor.What is the Entry Level Writing Requirement?

 The Entry Level Writing Requirement (ELWR) is a requirement for all students enrolled in a UC School.
 The ELWR serves to ensure that all first-year students have college-level proficiency in writing.
 Satisfaction of the ELWR is a prerequisite to the English Composition and Writing Experience Courses that are required for graduation.
 Students can have fulfilled the ELWR prior to coming to UC Davis if they completed the following: